Time Attendance Timeclock Systems : Glossary

 for two main purposes:

-(1) Restore a state following a major system error, called disaster recovery
+(1) Restore a state following a major system error, known as disaster recovery

 (2) Restore small numbers of files after they have been accidentally deleted or corrupted.